 - Standard shipping is free or very low cost

 - Amazon Prime members receive free 2-day shipping and very low cost overnight shipping

-I recently decided to use Amazon Prime because it is low cost and it includes free 2-day shipping and very low cost overnight shipping on most products (including most whey protein powders).
+I use Amazon Prime because it is low cost and it includes free 2-day shipping.

 Why is shipping speed important?